Pasqual Maragall

-Pasqual Maragall i Mira ([pəsˈkwal məɾəˈɣaʎ]; born 13 January 1941) is a Spanish politician and former President of Generalitat de Catalunya.
+Pasqual Maragall Mira ([pəsˈkwal məɾəˈɣaʎ]; born 13 January 1941) is a Spanish retired politician and former President of Generalitat de Catalunya.
 He had previously been Mayor of Barcelona, from 1982 to 1997, and helped run the city's successful Olympic bid.

 Early life and education

 He was born in Barcelona in 1941 as the third of eight siblings.
 His grandfather was the Catalan poet Joan Maragall.
 In 1965, he married Diana Garrigosa, and he has two daughters and a son.
 He was an active member of the Workers' Front of Catalonia and joined the left-wing anti-Franco movement Popular Liberation Front.
 He studied law and economics at the University of Barcelona between 1957 and 1964.

 In 1965, after his studies, he joined the Specialist Office of Barcelona City Council as an economist, work he combined with giving classes in economic theory at the Autonomous University of Barcelona, acting as assistant to the professor, Josep M. Bricall.
 He also cooperated with the Studies Service of the Banco Urquijo, run by Ramon Trias Fargas.

 Between 1971 and 1973, he lived in New York City, where he gained a master of arts in economics from the New School University.